 Crafting a Career Narrative

-We often hold a career narrative subconsiously, not even being aware of the stories we tell ourselves about the world of work or time impacts those stories have on how we navigate in the world.
+We often hold a career narrative subconsciously, not even being aware of the stories we tell ourselves about the world of work or time impacts those stories have on how we navigate in the world.

 To create or craft or capture your career narrative, there are a few things you can do.
 You might want to start by creating a “career lifeline” (the link is to the Open University, but we think the activity is actually originally from Berkley) as a way to get some of your thoughts in order.
 From there you might want to: